Bike Smart Publications & Resources

 Looking for resources to supplement the Youth Bike Skills training program that you are running?
 We have a wide range of useful materials to help you with your program.

 Looking for more information about your upcoming loan?
 We've got you covered.

 Bikeology Part 1 and Part 2 Bikeology is a curriculum designed for middle and high-school aged students.
-This is an extremely in-depth curriculum, with worksheets, quizzes and exhaustive background material, useful for teachers who want to deepen their own understanding of bicycles, safety, and the activities.
+This is an extremely in-depth curriculum, with worksheets, quizzes, and exhaustive background material, useful for teachers who want to deepen their own understanding of bicycles, safety, and activities.

-Bike Smart Trailer Manual This manual contains everything you would need to know about the trailer, the bikes, and the materials inside the trailer.
-Wondering which helmets are loaner helmets, and which are giveaway?
+Bike Smart Trailer Manual: This manual contains everything you would need to know about the trailer, the bikes, and the materials inside the trailer.
+Wondering which helmets are loaner helmets, and which are a giveaway?
 Or, how to re-pack the bikes after you're done with your loan?
 Perhaps you were wondering what the surgical caps are for.
-The answers to these questions, and more, are inside this manual.
+The answers to these questions and more are inside this manual.

 Our Bike Smart program teaches student all across Vermont how to bike smartly, safely, and confidently thanks to our classrooms on wheels.
 Find out more about how your local school can borrow our equipment!

 Vermont schools and summer programs can now borrow the Kohl's Kids Bike Smart trailer -- full of kids' bikes and all equipment and supplies needed for on-bike skills trainings -- at NO CHARGE other than a small delivery fee.
 The trailer includes everything you need to teach bike skills to kids in grades 3 through 8.